Optum/runiac/README.md

 ##### Regional

-Regional deployments represent all terraform in the `/regional` directory of the executing step.
-This code will be executed concurrently `N` times based on `N` count of regions defined in `-e runiac_TARGET_REGIONS` configuration.
+Regional deployments represent iac in the `regional` directory of the executing step.
+This code will be executed concurrently `N` times based on `N` count of regions defined in `regional_regions` configuration.

 ```bash
 tracks/network